Authentication With Magic Links

 One Time Code Customization

-The tenant settings to customize code lifetime and generation strategy.
+The tenant settings to customize code lifetime.

 You may change your code length or generation strategy for security or user experience reasons.
 You may have requirements that specify a certain code length.
 If you deliver the code by text message, having a user enter a six digit alphanumeric code sent to them by SMS is a lot easier than a 64 byte string.